Clusters of resonances for a non-selfadjoint multichannel discrete Schr\"odinger operator: Abstract

 \section{Abstract}

 We study the distribution of resonances for discrete Hamiltonians of the form $H_0+V$ near the thresholds of the spectrum of $H_0$.
-Here, the unperturbed operator $H_0$ is a multichannel Laplace type operator on $\ell^2(\mathbb Z; \mathfrak{G}) \cong \ell^2(\mathbb Z)\otimes \mathfrak{G}$ where ${\mathfrak G}$ is an abstract separable Hilbert space, and $V$ is a suitable non-selfadjoint compact perturbation.
-We distinguish two cases.
-If ${\mathfrak G}$ is of finite dimension, we prove that resonances exist and do not accumulate at the thresholds in the spectrum of $H_0$.
-Furthermore, we compute exactly their number and give a precise description on their location in clusters in the complex plane.
-If ${\mathfrak G}$ is of infinite dimension, an accumulation phenomenon occurs at some thresholds.
-We describe it by means of an asymptotical analysis of the counting function of resonances.
-Consequences on the distribution of the complex and the embedded eigenvalues are also given.
+Here, the unperturbed operator $H_0$ is a multichannel Laplace type operator on $\ell^2(\mathbb Z; \mathbb C^N) \cong \ell^2(\mathbb Z)\otimes \mathbb C^N$ and $V$ is a non-selfadjoint compact perturbation.
+We compute the exact number of resonances and give a precise description on their location in clusters around some special points in the complex plane.

 {\bf Mathematics subject classification 2020:} 47A10, 81Q10, 81U24.

 \bk